Faith (George Michael album)

-Faith is the debut solo studio album by the English singer George Michael, released on 2 November 1987 by Columbia Records and Epic Records.
+Faith is the first solo studio album by the English singer-songwriter George Michael, released on 30 October 1987 by Columbia Records in the US and on 2 November by Epic Records in the UK.
 In addition to playing various instruments on the album, Michael wrote and produced every track on the recording except for one, "Look at Your Hands", which he co-wrote with David Austin.
 A pop album with influences of R&B, funk and soul music, Faiths songs include introspective lyrics, which generated controversies about Michael's personal relationships at that time.

 Faith peaked at number one on the UK Albums Chart and US Billboard 200.
 It stayed for 51 non-consecutive weeks inside the Billboard 200 top 10, including 12 weeks at number one.
 It was also the first album by a white solo artist to hit number one on the Billboard Top Black Albums chart.
 Faith spawned four number one singles on the Billboard Hot 100: "Faith", "Father Figure", "One More Try", and "Monkey", making Michael the only British male solo artist to have four number one hits from one album on the Billboard Hot 100.
 Michael embarked on the Faith Tour to promote Faith in February 1988, opening at Tokyo's Budokan arena, before going on to dates in Australia, Europe and North America.

 Faith is one of the best-selling albums of all time, having sold over 25 million copies worldwide, and was certified Diamond by the Recording Industry Association of America in 1996.
 The album won several awards, including Album of the Year at the 31st Grammy Awards.
 Michael won three awards at the 1989 American Music Awards: Favorite Pop/Rock Male Artist, Favorite Soul/R&B Male Artist and Favorite Soul/R&B Album.
 He was also honoured with the MTV Video Vanguard Award.
 Often ranked as one of the best albums of the 1980s, Faith was ranked number 151 on Rolling Stones list of the 500 Greatest Albums of All Time in 2020.